 Maintenance Service Interval Maintenance Procedure After the first 25 hours Change the engine oil.
-Before each use or daily Check the engine oil level.
+Before each use or daily Check the engine-oil level.
 Clean debris from the air cleaner.
-Inspect the air cleaner elements.
-Every 50 hours Clean the air filter elements.
+Inspect the air-cleaner elements.
+Every 50 hours Clean the air-filter elements.
 Clean them more frequently in dusty operating conditions.
-Every 100 hours Change the engine oil.Inspect, clean, and adjust the spark plug; replace it if necessary.
+Every 100 hours Inspect, clean, and adjust the spark plug; replace it if necessary.
+Clean the sediment cup.
+Change the engine oil.
+Check the belt tension.
+Adjust the belt tension if necessary.
 Every 200 hours Replace the spark plug.
-Every 300 hours Replace the paper air cleaner element.
+Every 300 hours Replace the paper air-cleaner element.
 Replace it more frequently in dusty operating conditions.
-Monthly Check the eccentric oil level.
+Change the eccentric oil.
+Monthly Check the eccentric-oil level.

-Disconnecting the Spark Plug Wire
+Disconnecting the Spark-plug Wire

-Before performing any maintenance on the engine, disconnect the spark plug wire from the spark plug (Figure 16).
+Before performing any maintenance on the engine, disconnect the spark-plug wire from the spark plug (Figure 17).